metalbear-co/mirrord.dev/content/docs/managing-mirrord/profiles/index.md

 in your cluster, called `MirrordProfile`.

 This resource can be used to provide mirrord users with a unified base for their mirrord configs.
+Users can reference an available profile in their configs, and they will be modified accordingly.

 ```yaml
 apiVersion: profiles.mirrord.metalbear.co/v1alpha